 Support the Essex Youth Commission & bring the kids to the annual Spring Egg Hunt.
 This year the event will be held at Centennial Grove beginning at 1 pm.
 There will be three age categories - 0-5; 6-11 and 12+.
 There is no charge for the event as it is covered by generous candy donations by the people of Essex and the Essex Youth Commission.
 After the egg hunt, stop by Woodman's for a bite to eat!

 Kids in Grades 4, 5 & 6 are invited to come learn about 3d printing at the library.
 Learn the basics of 3D modeling, create a design and print a keychain that you can take home!
 Register now for this special program.
 SPACES ARE LIMITED and sign up is required.

-Join naturalist Marcia Wilson and photographer Mark Wilson in sharing their passion for owls!
+Join naturalist Marcia Wilson and photographer Mark Wilson of Eyes On Owls while they share their passion for owls!
 “Who’s Watching You?
 Owls of the World” will introduce you to the owls of New England and beyond.